atomikui/atomikui-core/src/components/avatar/Avatar.md

 ### Avatars Color Themes

-There are many color themes to choose from. simplay pass in a `variant` prop with the color of your choice.
+There are many color themes to choose from. simplay pass in a `theme` prop with the color of your choice.

 ```jsx
 import { Avatar } from '@alaneicker/atomik-ui';